 Venice also has two airports: Marco Polo International Airport and Treviso Airport.
 Most visitors will fly into Marco Polo, which has flights from Rome, other Italian cities, and throughout Europe.
 From Marco Polo, you can take a private water taxi directly to your hotel (or take the Alilaguna ferry, a cheaper option).
 The ATVO Fly Bus also runs from the airports to Piazzale Roma and other destinations in the Veneto Region.
 You can also arrange for a private transfer.

 Duration: 6-7 hours without stops

-Driving from Rome to Venice takes about 6-7 hours via E35.
+Driving from Rome to Venice takes about six to seven hours via E35.
 Keep in mind that there are multiple tolls along this route.
 You may want to consider stopping in Florence to stretch your legs and grab lunch.
-Trattoria Cammillo is a good restaurant option, located on the outskirts of Florence which makes parking easier.
+Trattoria Cammillo is a good restaurant option located on the outskirts of Florence which makes parking easier.

 Once across the causeway connecting Venice with the mainland, drivers must park their cars in the garages around Piazzale Roma or on the adjacent island of Tronchetto.
 The only way to get around Venice is by boat or on foot.

 You can certainly make the drive in one day, though many travelers opt to stop in Florence, a major highlight about halfway between Rome and Venice.